Environment-Agency-Gov/saco-core/docs/fields.rst

     - SW_LAKE3: *As SW_LAKE1 but for lake 3*
     - SW_LAKE4: *As SW_LAKE1 but for lake 4*
     - SW_LAKE5: *As SW_LAKE1 but for lake 5*
+    - LICN_EXPD: Licence expiry date or flag (D for deregulated)

 Derived Table Fields
 --------------------